 DUI DEFENSE LAWYERS FOR MARTIN COUNTY, FL

-The criminal defense attorneys of the The Law Patriot of Stuart, FL represent individuals who have been charged with driving under the influence of alcohol (DUI).
+The criminal defense attorneys of Law Patriot of Stuart, FL represent individuals who have been charged with driving under the influence of alcohol (DUI).
 Many individuals who retain the services of our Martin County criminal defense lawyers have concerns over their performance on the standardized field sobriety exercises—usually referred to as "roadside tests."
 And while it is true that their performance during the field sobriety tests may have an impact on their criminal defense, law enforcement officers in the state of Florida are required to administer the exercises according to exacting standards.
 Any aberration could result in a successful motion to suppress and even an acquittal.
 To discuss your DUI case, contact our South Florida law office.

 Voluntary Field Sobriety Exercise in the State of Florida